akash2001anand/CBT-Software/README.md

 - CSS
 - JavaScript
 - Bootstrap
+- Python
 - Django
-- SQLite3
-- mysql
+- MySql

 ## <a name="design-inspo"></a> Design Inspiration
-The backend interface of this project was inspired by [Himanshu singh, Akash Anand]
+The backend interface of this project was inspired by [Himanshu singh,Akash Anand]

 ## <a name="feedback"></a> Feedback
 Any questions or suggestions?
 Notice any bugs or glitches?
-Feel free to send me on [email](himanshusingh945443@gmail.com) and (9765akashanand@gmail.com)
+Feel free to send us on [email](himanshusingh945443@gmail.com) and (9765akashanand@gmail.com)

 ## <a name="author"></a> Author